The Ultimate Guide to Translation Exercise Sites, Apps and DIY Ideas

 As you work through your translation exercises, record any new words you encounter in a vocabulary list.
 It’s also important that this list includes the sentences that the vocabulary words came from (I’ll explain that in a second).

-Maybe this step just feels like extra work, but it’s actually making sure that you retain all the new words in the context of your translations.
+Maybe the flashcard step just feels like extra work, but it’s actually making sure that you retain all the new words in the context of your translations.
 Translating an article is great, but if you immediately forget all the vocabulary you learned from it, what’s the point?

 Use Google Translate Strategically